 The Theory of Public Private Partnerships, research report prepared for Incentives and Regulation course, Toulouse School of Economics, 2011.
 (Download)

-Vertical Integration and Market Power in Electricity Markets, with Seamus Hogan, February 2007.
+Vertical Integration and Market Power in Electricity Markets, with Seamus Hogan (in memoriam), February 2007.
 (Download)

 Real Options and Transmission Investment: The New Zealand Grid Investment Test, with Glenn Boyle and Graeme Guthrie, February 2006.
 (Download)

 Ownership vs. Regulation in Electricity Reform: The Role of Governance, May 2005.
 (Download)

 An Economic Appraisal of Nga Tipu Whakaritorito: A New Governance Model for Maori Collectives, December 2004.
 (Download)